MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/What-s-New-in-Networking.md

 For more information, see [What's New in IPAM](technologies/ipam/What-s-New-in-IPAM.md) and [Manage IPAM](technologies/ipam/Manage-IPAM.md).

-## New HPN Features in Windows Server 2019
+## New HPN features in Windows Server 2019
 The following provides information on new or enhanced networking technologies in Windows Server 2019.

 ### Dynamic vRSS and VMMQ